scikit-multiflow/scikit-multiflow.github.io/_pages/quick-start-guide.md

 4. Run the evaluation

-    By calling `eval()`, we pass control to the *evaluator*, which will perform the following sub-tasks:
+    By calling `evaluate()`, we pass control to the *evaluator*, which will perform the following sub-tasks:
     * Check if there are samples in the stream
-    * Pass the next instance to the classifier:
+    * Pass the next sample to the classifier:
      - test the classifier (using `predict()`)
      - update the classifier (using `partial_fit()`)
     * Write results to `output_file`

 When the test finishes, the `results.csv` file will be available in the current path.

 The file contains information related to the test that generated the file.
 For this example:

 ```